vibe-d/webchat-tutorial/tutorial/tutorial.md

 Prerequisites
 -------------

 To try out this tutorial, you need to have a working D language environment.
-This means the latest versions of the [DMD compiler](http://dlang.org/download.html), as well as the [DUB package manager](http://code.dlang.org/download) should be installed.
-You may also need to install libevent and possibly OpenSSL.
+This means that the latest versions of the [DMD compiler](http://dlang.org/download.html), as well as the [DUB package manager](http://code.dlang.org/download) should be installed.
+On non-Windows systems you may also need to install libevent and possibly OpenSSL.
 See the [vibe.d README][vibe-d-readme].

 For the last two sections, a running [Redis][redis] instance is required.